 The frontier of biomedical engineering applications such as personalized surgery requires accurate mathematical models of material-specific behavior [1].
 Similarly, human-engineered systems based on soft materials also necessitate predictive simulations with high precision [2].
+The materials

-The materials for these applications are extremely nonlinear and undergo large deformations, e.g. rubber and skin.
+- ☑ Adrian Buganza Tepole abuganza@purdue.edu - School of Mechanical Engineering, Purdue University, West Lafayette, USA - Department of Mechanical Engineering, Stanford University, Stanford, USA - Department of Mechanical and Metallurgical Engineering, Institute for Biological and Medical Engineering, Pontificia Universidad Católica de Chile, Santiago, Chile - Weldon School of Biomedical Engineering, Purdue University, West Lafayette, USA for these applications are extremely nonlinear and undergo large deformations, e.g. rubber and skin.
 Yet, despite decades of effort developing constitutive equations for these materials, there still isn't a definitive model for them due to inherent limitations of expert-constructed models [3].
 Traditional material modeling restricts the prediction of the mechanical response to a narrow set of functional terms, making it nearly impossible to fully capture the data.
 On the other hand, data-driven methods such as neural networks are universal approximators that can fit mechanical behavior data of complex response almost perfectly [4, 5].
-Data-driven methods, on the other hand, have their own drawbacks.
-Most importantly, considering the response of rubbers and many biological materials as hyperelastic, the mechanical response is fully specified by a scalar potential that has to satisfy the conditions of objectivity and polyconvexity [6].
+Data-driven methods, on the other hand, have their own drawbacks such as lack of explainability, overfitting, and difficulty in extrapolation to unseen strain states outside the convex hull of the training data.
+Considering the response of rubbers and many biological materials as hyperelastic, the mechanical response is fully specified by a scalar potential that has to satisfy the conditions of objectivity and polyconvexity [6].
 These physics constraints are crucial for enabling robust large-scale simulations, extrapolate from data, and avoid over-fitting [7].
 Yet, off-the-shelf machine learning tools cannot a priori satisfy these conditions.
-We review and refine three very recent developments in physics-informed machine learning that aim at embedding the objectivity and polyconvexity constraints as part of the formulation such that they can be satisfied a priori.
-The methods we consider are three: Constitutive Artificial Neural Networks (CANN) [8], Neural Ordinary Differential Equations (NODE) [9], and Input Convex Neural Networks (ICNN) [10, 11].
+We review and refine three very recent developments in physics-informed machine learning that aim at embedding the objectivity, material symmetries, and polyconvexity constraints as part of the formulation such that they can be satisfied a priori.
+The methods we consider are three: Constitutive Artificial Neural Networks models (CANN) [8], Neural Ordinary Differential Equations constitutive models (NODE) [9], and Input Convex Neural Network constitutive models (ICNN) [10-12].